 The best site to book your car is with Discover Cars.
 They search both local and international car rental companies to help you find the best possible price.
 This is the easiest way to rent a car and drive in Italy.

-Renting a car offers the best flexibility to explore more remote and less touristy spots around Italy.
+Renting a car in Europe offers the best flexibility to explore more remote and less touristy spots in each country.
 It’s my favorite way to get around when I travel!

 You can take a train to Bari from other major cities in Italy.
 From Bari, there’s a private commuter train the leaves from the Bari FAL train station that takes about 1.5 hours to reach Matera.
 Tickets cost about €5 EURO each way.